|Nutritional Guidelines (per serving)|

 Note: while there are multiple steps to this recipe, this meatloaf is broken down into workable categories to help you better plan for preparation and cooking.

 Make the Broth

 Begin one day ahead of time by making the broth: Skin the turkey breast, taking care not to tear the skin, then bone it, again being careful to keep the meat in one piece.

 In a large pot, cover the turkey and beef bones, together with the carrot, parsley, onion, and celery with enough water to cover (about 1 1/2-2 quarts).
 Bring to a simmer and simmer for about 2 hours, or until rich and flavorful.

-Occasionally try folding over the other half of the skin and stop when the skin is full -- you don't want to overpack it because it could burst in the cooking.
-If you have leftover meat, set it aside for another dish (turkey piccata comes to mind, as does chicken francese).
+Occasionally try folding over the other half of the skin and stop when the skin is full —you don't want to overpack it because it could burst in the cooking.
+If you have leftover meat, set it aside for another dish.
 Once you have added all the meat that will fit, sew up the skin with your needle and thread, spacing the stitches closely and being careful not to pull the thread too hard and thus tear the skin.

 The next day, skim away the fat that has risen to the surface of the broth, and if it the soup has gelled, warm it gently to a simmer.
 Slip the turkey loaf into the broth and let it simmer for 2 hours.

-When it is cooked, remove it from the pot (save the broth for soup), let it cool, unwrap it if you have wrapped it, and transfer it to the flat-bottomed deep dish.
+When it's cooked, remove the meatloaf from the pot (save the broth for soup), let it cool, unwrap it if you have wrapped it, and transfer it to the flat-bottomed deep dish.

 Weight it down and chill it thoroughly—overnight would be ideal.